Return to blogs

 Get Support: Working with a trauma therapist can help you break free from people-pleasing and develop healthier habits.

-How Shay Can Support You
+How Shay Can Support You in San Diego and all of California

 If people-pleasing is taking over your life, Shay DuBois can help.